PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :rtype: str
     :raises KeyError: the table does not have a primary key

 This method returns the primary key of a table.
-For composite primary keys, the return value will be a frozenset.
+Single primary keys are returned as strings unless you set the composite flag.
+Composite primary keys are always represented as tuples.
 Note that this raises a KeyError if the table does not have a primary key.

 get_databases -- get list of databases in the system
 ----------------------------------------------------